 - Generally, RV refrigerator/freezers are designed to keep food cool but are not intended to flash freeze or cool food quickly.
-Stock the refrigerator with already cold or frozen food. - Arrange items in the refrigerator for free airflow between them. - Before going on a trip, operate the refrigerator on 120V power for 8 hours or overnight to cool it sufficiently and get it cold before using. - A refrigerator thermometer kept in your refrigerator will help you monitor temperature inside. - The refrigerator is wired to 12V DC only.
-When you are connected to shore power, the power center will convert the 110V current to 12V DC to provide power to the refrigerator. - Movement during travel should not affect refrigerator performance much.
+Stock the refrigerator with already cold or frozen food. - Arrange items in the refrigerator for free airflow between them. - Before going on a trip, operate the refrigerator on 120V power for 8 hours or overnight to cool it sufficiently and get it cold before using. - A refrigerator thermometer kept in your refrigerator will help you monitor temperature inside. - If you have the 2-way refrigerator equipped, it is wired to 12V DC only.
+When you are connected to shore power, the power center will convert the 120V current to 12V DC to provide power to the refrigerator. - If you have the 3-way refrigerator equipped it is wired to 3 power sources: propane gas, 12V and 110V.
+You can choose the power source on the refrigerators control panel. - Movement during travel should not affect refrigerator performance much.
 For best results though, ensure the trailer is pulling level to the ground.